Created by Vija G. Mendelson

 WHAT IS A PRIMARY SOURCE?

-A source that comes from a person or organization who created, participated in, or witnessed something.
+A source that comes from the same person or organization who created, participated in, or witnessed something.
+For example, if you take a picture, that is a primary source.

 Some sources are difficult to label as "primary:"